rodriguezjorgex/code-dot-org/frontend/packages/component-library-styles/README.md

 - **Why aren't my styles being applied?**
   Ensure the component imports `colors.scss` and `typography.scss`.
   Check for conflicting styles or CSS specificity issues.
+You may need to add additional selectors to the element you'd like to style.

 ## Changelog